james-2001/Project-III/README.md

 # Project-III
-This folder contains code used for my third year project.
+This repo contains code used for my third year project.